-low will be potentially affected by cant Impact" as indicated by the c Aesthetics Biological Resources Greenhouse Gas Emissions Land Use/ Planning Population / Housing Transportation / Traffic ERMINATION: (To be completed to basis of this initial evaluation) ,, Air Quality Geology / Soils Hydrology / Water Quality Noise Recreation Mandatory Findings of Significance The proposed project COUL DECLARATION shall be prep OT have a significant effect on the envir ronment, and a NEGATIVE \boxtimes significant effect in this case beca uld have a significant effect on the use revisions in the project have be NEGATIVE DECLARATION shall be een m ade by or agreed to by the The proposed project MAY has IMPACT REPORT is required ave a significant effect on the environ ment, and an ENVIRONMENTAL The proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+On the basis of this initial evaluation, the following finding is made:

+The proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE \Box DECLARATION shall be prepared.
+Although the proposed project could have a significant effect on the environment, there shall not be a \boxtimes significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION shall be prepared.
+The proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL Π IMPACT REPORT is required.
+The proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation \square measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-Although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required. - Signature (prepared by Doug Ference James M. Squire, Assistand Lles Services Department emen / · //10/11 Date
+Although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.